rtk-og/Flight-Search-Service/README.md

 Ensure that you have set up the database connection details correctly in the configuration file of the Flight and Search Service.

-## RabbitMQ Integration

-The Flight and Search Service can integrate with RabbitMQ, the message queue system, to send notifications and updates to other microservices, such as the Booking Service.
-This allows real-time communication and synchronization between different components of the Flight Booking System.

-Make sure to configure the RabbitMQ connection details in the configuration file of the Flight and Search Service if integration with RabbitMQ is required.

 ## Setup and Configuration